programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 {% include figure.html filename="clustering-with-sklearn-in-python-fig12.png" caption="Figure 12: PCA-reduced version of the abstracts dataset displaying the DBSCAN clustering with eps=0.2." %}

-Even though the clustering, in this case, was far from perfect, it also gave some valuable results which we could use as additional information to the more promising results of the k-means clustering.
+Although the clustering was far from perfect in this case, it did produce some valuable information, which we could use in combination with the more promising results of the *k*-means clustering.
 It might also be pertinent to keep tuning the parameters and trying out different feature sets (reduced, non-reduced, maybe by adding some additional feature selection steps of choosing promising word fields, etc.) to achieve better results with DBSCAN.
-Of course, we could also apply some other clustering algorithms and then combine the results of the different clustering algorithms.
+Of course, we could also apply some other clustering algorithms and then combine the results.

-As a next step, we could take up our idea to build a basic recommender system suggesting articles with similar topics to readers based on their previous readings.
-This recommender system should consider the clustering of the k-means instance but also include suggestions made by DBSCAN and other potential clustering algorithms.
-When applied in such a combination, the rather unsatisfactory results of the DBSCAN model alone might be less problematic since they are now used as additional information.
+As a next step, we could pursue the idea of building a basic recommender system which suggests articles with similar topics to readers based on their previous readings.
+This recommender system should consider the clustering of the *k*-means instance but also include suggestions made by DBSCAN and other potential clustering algorithms.
+When applied in combination, the rather unsatisfactory results of the DBSCAN model might be less problematic because they are now used as additional information only.

-Of course, we as scholars in the humanities will be more likely to use these techniques as part of our research during the exploratory data analysis.
-In this case, combining the results of different clustering algorithms also helps to better discover structures and thematic clusters in or data.
+Of course, we as scholars in the humanities will be more likely to use these techniques as part of our research during the exploratory data analysis phase.
+In this case, combining the results of different clustering algorithms helps us to discover structures and thematic clusters in or data.
 These discoveries could then lead to new research questions.
-For instance, there might be specific clusters in the *Religion* abstracts data that include more articles than the other clusters, thereby indicating an overall thematic focus of this journal that might be worth examining to get an overview of research trends in the study of religion over the last decades.
+For instance, there might be specific clusters in the *Religion* abstracts data that include more articles than the other clusters, thereby indicating an overall thematic focus of this journal that might be worth examining to get an overview of research trends in the study of religion throughout recent decades.

 # Summary
 I hope to have shown that clustering is indeed a valuable step during exploratory data analysis that enables you to gain new insights into your data.

 The clustering of the `DNP_ancient_authors.csv` and the `RELIGION_abstracts.csv` datasets provided decent results and identified reasonable groupings of authors and articles in the data.
 In the case of the abstracts dataset, we have even built a basic recommender system that assists us when searching for articles with similar topics.
 Yet, the discussion of the results also illustrated that there is always room for interpretation and that not every cluster necessarily needs to provide useful insights from a scholarly (or human) perspective.
-Despite this general ambiguity when applying machine learning algorithms, our analysis demonstrated that k-means and DBSCAN are great tools that can help you to develop or empirically support new research questions.
+Despite this general ambiguity when applying machine learning algorithms, our analysis demonstrated that *k*-means and DBSCAN are great tools that can help you to develop or empirically support new research questions.
 In addition, they may also be implemented for more practical tasks, for instance, when searching for articles related to a specific topic.

 # Bibliography

-* Géron, Aurélien (2019): Hands-on machine learning with Scikit-Learn, Keras, and TensorFlow.
-Concepts, tools, and techniques to build intelligent systems.
-Second edition: O'Reilly.
+* Géron, Aurélien. *Hands-on machine learning with Scikit-Learn, Keras, and TensorFlow.
+Concepts, tools, and techniques to build intelligent systems, 2nd ed*.
+Sebastopol: O’Reilly, 2019.
-* Mitchell, Ryan (2018): Web scraping with Python.
-Collecting more data from the modern web.
-Second edition.
-Beijing, Boston, Farnham, Tokyo: Sebastopol; First edition: O'Reilly.
+* Mitchell, Ryan. *Web scraping with Python.
+Collecting more data from the modern web, 1st ed*.
+Sebastopol: O’Reilly, 2018.
-* Patel, Ankur A. (2019): Hands-on unsupervised learning using Python.
-How to build applied machine learning solutions from unlabeled data.
-First edition: O'Reilly.
+* Patel, Ankur A. *Hands-on unsupervised learning using Python: How to build applied machine learning solutions from unlabeled data, 1st ed*.
+Sebastopol: O’Reilly, 2019.

 # Footnotes

 [^1]: For a good introduction to the use of *requests* and web scraping in general, see the corresponding articles on *The Programming Historian* such as [Introduction to BeautifulSoup](https://programminghistorian.org/en/lessons/intro-to-beautiful-soup) (last accessed: 2021-04-22) or books such as Mitchell (2018).

-[^2]: Yet, there are certain cases where k-means clustering might fail to identify the clusters in your data.
+[^2]: Yet, there are certain cases where *k*-means clustering might fail to identify the clusters in your data.
 Thus, it is usually recommended to apply several clustering algorithms.
-A good illustration of the restrictions of k-means clustering can be seen in the examples under [this link](https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_assumptions.html#sphx-glr-auto-examples-cluster-plot-kmeans-assumptions-py) (last accessed: 2021-04-23) to the scikit-learn website, particularly in the second plot in the first row.
+A good illustration of the restrictions of *k*-means clustering can be seen in the examples under [this link](https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_assumptions.html#sphx-glr-auto-examples-cluster-plot-kmeans-assumptions-py) (last accessed: 2021-04-23) to the scikit-learn website, particularly in the second plot on the first row.

 [^3]: [Definition of inertia on scikit-learn](https://scikit-learn.org/stable/modules/clustering.html#k-means) (last accessed: 2021-04-23).